Halloween-Themed White Chocolate Eyeball Recipe

-Take out little pinches of the mixture and roll it into a pea size ball.
-Then, flatten the ball by pressing on it with your index finger.
-(See the photo).
+- Take out little pinches of the blue mixture and roll it into a pea-sized ball.
+Then, flatten the ball by pressing on it with your index finger (see photo).

 The white mixture should feel cold to the touch before you begin to work with it.

 Step 5: The Creepy Finale